rot256/bevis/README.md

 # Bevis; Fiat-Shamir Without The Hassle

-(bevis)[https://en.wiktionary.org/wiki/bevis] (be- +‎ vis) meaning "proof" in the Scandinavian languages, aims to make implementing public-coin arguments in the Rust substantially easier by eliminating repetitive and error prone implementation details of Fiat-Shamir.
+[bevis](https://en.wiktionary.org/wiki/bevis) (be- +‎ vis) meaning "proof" in the Scandinavian languages, aims to make implementing public-coin arguments in the Rust substantially easier by eliminating repetitive and error prone implementation details of Fiat-Shamir.
 Bevis aims to have minimal dependencies (serde and rand_core) and no/very minimal run-time overhead, consisting primarily of a collection of types, traits and procedural macros.

-Here is a simplified example of implementing Schnorr using Bevis:
+Here is a simplified example of implementing Schnorr using Bevis and [curve25519-dalek](https://github.com/zkcrypto/curve25519-dalek-ng).

 ```rust
 use serde::{Serialize, Deserialize};